OnurAltuntas/RunnersLeaderboard/README.md

 # RunnersLeaderboard

-This project is made for job application (study-case).
+This project is made for job application (case study).
 I chose React.js for frontend framework and I chose express.js for backend because these are the frameworks that I am most experienced and react is indispensable for real-time updated sites.
 First, I created this project with firebase realtime db because its the fastest way to create small project then i thought that way was a bit tricky and